ibrandao404/KidneySegmentValidation/README.md

 - Tubules - 3
 - Interstitium - 4

-A minimum sum of 50 pixels of structure representation is required to calculate the DSC for the group.
+A minimum sum of 50 pixels of structure representation is required to perform calculations.

 ## Requirements
 - R